Basic structure of Python script in SeaTable¶

 Indents are important

 Please take care of indentations!
-Indentation is mandatory in python to define the blocks of statements.
+Indentation is mandatory in Python to define the blocks of statements.
 The number of spaces must be uniform in a block of code.
-It is preferred to use whitespaces instead of tabs to indent in python.
-If you screw the correct indentations, the scripts will not work as expected!
+It is preferred to use whitespaces instead of tabs to indent in Python.
+If the indentations are wrong, the scripts will throw errors or not work as expected!

 from seatable_api import Base, context